 2. Pregnancy and Childbirth

 Pregnancy and childbirth are part of a wide-ranging aspect of women’s healthcare.
-This type of healthcare encompasses not only specialized care for women who are pregnant and preparation for childbirth and parenting a newborn, but also services such as abortion.
-Because these are all classified as healthcare services, you can get pregnancy care or an abortion Illinois, Maine or anywhere else in the US.
+This type of healthcare encompasses not only specialized care for women who are pregnant and preparing for childbirth and parenting a newborn, but also services such as abortion.
+If you are considering abortion, it is recommended you speak to those who provide advice and information on the procedure, like those at yourlovingchoices.org can offer, before deciding to go through with this.
+Because these are all classified as healthcare services, you can get pregnancy care at abortion Illinois, Maine or anywhere else in the US.
 There are also many free clinics available to assist you if you don’t have health insurance.

 3. Reproductive Health